-Nearby is the Tambopata National Reserve, and Bahuaja-Sonene National Park, which has been established to protect natural resources, with some of the most pristine primary rain forests in the world.
-The Park includes Sandoval Lake situated in the Sandoval Lake Reserve, within Amazon Rainforest, in the Madre de Dios Department.
+Nearby is the Tambopata National Reserve and Bahuaja-Sonene National Park, which has been established to protect natural resources, with some of the most pristine primary rain forests in the world.
+The Park includes Sandoval Lake in the Sandoval Lake Reserve, within Amazon Rainforest, in the Madre de Dios Department.

-Collpa de palmeras, a special place where macaws and parrots fly down to eat dry palms that are rich in mineral salts, calcium, sodium, potassium, etc. These trace elements help them to digest.
+Collpa de Palmeras is a special place where macaws and parrots fly down to eat dry palms that are rich in mineral salts, calcium, sodium, potassium, etc. These trace elements help them to digest.